scafelicodes/scafelicodes/README.md

 ## Public information

-My name is Gustavo Souza.
-I currently live in Rio de Janeiro, Brazil and my work is to solve bugs at my twitch channel.
+Hello, my name is Gustavo Souza.
+I've been a web developer since 2009 and since then I've had the opportunity to work with amazing companies and people, on projects that are present in the lives of thousands of people.

+Currently my focus is on front-end development.
+I study a lot about performance in projects that use React, NextJS and TypeScript.

 ## Detailed information